Advantages and Disadvantages of Online Sobriety Support Groups

 - Constant availability: Chat rooms and message boards remain open 24 hours per day, allowing members to ask questions and seek support at any time.
 If they are in crisis, they may be able to find advice and somebody who knows how to help them immediately instead of having to possibly wait days until the next meeting.

-- Empowerment: Message boards and Facebook pages can allow people to work collaboratively, potentially for hours at a time, to solve problems.
+- Empowerment: Message boards and Facebook pages are another way that can allow people to work collaboratively, potentially for hours at a time, to solve problems.
 This cooperative helps to build relationships, self-esteem, and positive ownership of one’s issues.

 - Safety: In many cultures, substance use or addiction is frowned upon or completely unacceptable.
-Not only may addiction support groups not be available in all areas, but going to a meeting could expose people to harassment, social ostracization, and being disowned by their families.
-Currently, there are 16 countries where even alcohol is illegal, and admitting to alcoholism could get you in legal trouble.
+Not only may addiction support groups not be available in all areas, but going to a meeting could expose people to harassment, ostracism, and being disowned by their families.

 Cons of Online Support Group

-- Miscommunication: It can be difficult to convey tone online.
-People tend to have significantly more misunderstandings when interacting over the Internet because they can’t hear each other’s tone of voice or see facial expressions.
-This can possibly be helped by the use of video conferencing, but lag and poor picture quality can still cause problems.
+- Miscommunication: It can be difficult to convey tone in writing — especially online.
+People tend to have significantly more misunderstandings when interacting over the Internet because they can’t hear each other’s tone of voice or see facial expressions in chat rooms or on social media groups.

-- Online bullying: Unfortunately, cyberbullying is still a large problem.
-It can be very easy for a bully to sign up for an online support group, get access to chat rooms and message boards, and post abusive messages or even try to trigger people into relapse.
+- Online bullying: Unfortunately, cyberbullying can be a problem in online forums.
+While moderators are doing their best to weed out individuals who harass or bully members, cyberbullying still occurs.
 People don’t tend to try this kind of thing at in-person meetings as they would have to deal with immediate consequences and would not be anonymous.

-- Misinformation: People in online communities are also more likely to spread false information that others take as correct without questioning it.
-It’s easy to post links to online articles that may seem legitimate but are completely wrong, which can be dangerous when it comes to addiction.
-In-person support groups are more likely to have a basis of scientifically supported information.
+- Misinformation: It’s easy to post links to online articles that may seem legitimate but are completely wrong, which can be dangerous when it comes to addiction.

 - Lack of commitment: Though easy accessibility can be an advantage, it can also make it harder to form an attachment to the group and the individuals in it.
-Sacrificing more time and energy to get to meetings tends to build more commitment to the group and decrease the chances that an addicted individual will stop attending and relapse.
+When a person has to make a time and energy commitment to get to meetings, it helps make them feel more committed to attending.